 It’s incredibly easy to make these gluten-free paleo cookies once you gather all the ingredients.
 It’s fantastic that these cookies pack so much lemon flavor and are moist and buttery.
 Perfect for a quick low carb snack or breakfast with a cup of your favorite tea.

-- Add the almond flour, coconut flour, baking powder and mix with a spatula until a thick batter starts to form
+Add the almond flour, coconut flour, and baking powder and mix with a spatula until a thick dough starts to form.

-- Let them cool down and serve simple, dusted with powdered sweetener or drizzle one of my two toppings.
+Let them cool down and serve them plain, dusted with powdered sweetener, or drizzle one of my two toppings.
 Enjoy!

 Tip: If you want vegan keto lemon cookies, leave out the egg and one more tablespoon of coconut oil.
 If your dough looks too dry, add a splash of unsweetened plant-based milk and mix again.